flexmonster/pivot-svelte/README.md

 ## Related Flexmonster docs

 - [Integration with Svelte](https://www.flexmonster.com/doc/integration-with-svelte/) — learn how to integrate Flexmonster into a Svelte project.
-- [Using methods and events in Svelte](https://www.flexmonster.com/doc/using-methods-and-events-svelte/) — see details on using methods and events into a Svelte project.
+- [Usage examples in Svelte](https://www.flexmonster.com/doc/usage-examples-svelte/) — see details on Flexmonster usage in Svelte.

 ## Support and feedback